Deviiwishh/Deviiwishh/README.md

 proshippers, darkshippers, weird people, racists,homophobics, pedophiles, I really don't want these people interacting with me.
 They creep me out and they're disgusting.

+# Others things

+I definitely allow you to C+H with me in pony town and interact too!(unless it has dni, dniuf). do not copy my skins
+I don't allow people to do that in any case you find someone copying me please contact me.